 Skiers ability levels range from basic intermediate skiers wishing to get off the typical intermediate plateau to skiers taking their instructors exams and performance training for competition (alpine racing, freeride or freestyle).
 On the first day of the course we have a ski-off where we split the whole group into smaller individual groups based on their ski ability and confidence.
-To easily identify the levels of skiers, and roughly assess which level you currently are, you can use the following system.
+To easily identify the level of skiers, and roughly assess which level you currently are, you can use the following system.

 Level 1 (Basic Intermediate)

 This group consists of skiers who are trying to make basic parallel turns but use a small snowplough wedge in between the turns to help turn initiation.
-Skiers of this ability can generally get down blue runs but struggle on Reds.
+Skiers of this ability can confidently get down blue runs but struggle on Reds.
 They have usually never skied moguls, steeps or freeride terrain.

 Level 2 (Intermediate)

 This group consists of skiers who can make basic parallel turns but lack the strength and confidence in the turn to make it consistent.
 These skiers can get down red runs.
 On red runs however their technique suffers and the body weight moves over the back of the skis making the steering more difficult.
 These skiers have usually attempted moguls, steeps and a bit of off-piste skiing but with little success.